robertrypula/simple-tetris/README.md

 ## Changelog

 ### Still TODO
-- collision detection both with borders and other blocks (probably in 1.2.x)
 - implement hard drop and integrate it with collision detection (probably in 1.3.x)
 - move tetrimino one line down after given interval (probably in 1.4.x)
 - when tetrimino will hit the 'ground' trigger new tetrimino (probably in 1.5.x)